earok/scorpion-editor-demos/README.md

 Documentation still needs to be done.

 Please report all bugs to the EAB thread: http://eab.abime.net/showthread.php?p=1357780, or email me directly at earok 3d at gmail dot com

+Like and follow the project on Facebook: https://www.facebook.com/scorpionengine